mebn/pong_is1500/README.md

-# project_pong
+# pong_is1500

 Advanced project in IS1500.
+Pong on uno32/uc32 chipkit with IO Shield.

 ## Installation